wtestcase/toborwinner.github.io/src/posts/2-road-to-nix-nix-laziness/index.md

 [stack trace](https://en.wikipedia.org/wiki/Stack_trace){target="\_blank"}
 (information about what Nix was doing when the error happened) that it's using exactly our mental model and notices that it did the same step twice.
-If a step has a dependency on doing the same exact step again, that means that if you keep executing those steps you will never stop.
+If a step is dependent on doing the same exact step over and over again, and if you keep executing those steps, you will never stop.
 An _infinite_ list of steps to execute!

 So, from this, not only do we learn that Nix doesn't allow us to break the laws